keeps/commons-ip-dotnet/README.md

 ## Development
 Given the genesis of the *commons-ip* API creation, there were two approaches for moving the library to the .NET framework.
 Initially the scenario of creating a new library in the target technology was evaluated, however, due to the time it would take to create the new API, and the fact that new developments led to double the effort to maintain 2 different technological solutions, we chose to take advantage of the work up to date, and use the existing API as the basis of the new API.

 This implies that, at the performance level, it will be a slower solution to generate the submission packages, but on the upperside, new features added to the java version of the API can be (almost) immediatelly used in the .NET API.
-It will only require to create the new *.dll file by using IKVM.
+It will only require to create the new DLL file by using IKVM.

+### Requirements
+* **Commons-IP (Java):** The base of this project is the implementation of [E-ARK IP manipulation java library](https://github.com/keeps/commons-ip).
+The current application uses somes strategies to use a wrapper of that project in order to use apply it a .NET project.

+* **IKVM:** (see description above).
+    Download the correct version of IKVM.
+The IKVM version needs to be the same as JDK.
+The current base project uses JDK 1.8, so the download needs to be IKVM 8 from [http://www.frijters.net/ikvmbin-8.1.5717.0.zip](http://www.frijters.net/ikvmbin-8.1.5717.0.zip)

 ### Compile new commons-ip-x.x.x.dll
 IKVM has a large number of aplications and functionalities.
 In this project, the propose is to create a dll file from a jar library that is possible to import into a .Net project and use it without any complication or major setup.